The art of augmentation: Human intelligence and artificial intelligence working together

 Natural disasters and AI: A better chance to save lives

-On March 11, 2011, one of the most powerful earthquakes ever recorded shook the northeastern coast of Japan, causing a tsunami that killed nearly 20,000 people.
-The Tohoku region outside of Tokyo was hit especially hard, forcing the local community to completely rethink how it responds to future disasters.
-With the help of a grant from Microsoft’s AI for Earth program, researchers like Bai Yanbing of Tohoku University are attempting to harness the power of artificial intelligence solutions to improve mapping technology so that relief workers might stand a better chance of saving more lives when the next earthquake hits.
+With the help of a grant from Microsoft’s AI for Earth program, researchers like Bai Yanbing of Tohoku University are attempting to harness the power of AI solutions to improve mapping technology so that relief workers might stand a better chance of saving more lives when the next earthquake hits.

 Fishy business: Putting AI to work in crocodile-infested waters